imagej/imagej.github.io/_pages/Visualization.md

 description: test description
 ---

-{% include biginfo-box content='See [:Category:Visualization](Category_Visualization) for pages about scientific visualization.' %} {% include learn content='techniques' %}{% include wikipedia title='Scientific visualization' text='Scientific visualization'%} is a set of techniques for graphically illustrating scientific data, enabling scientists to better understand, illustrate, and glean insight from their data.
+{% include biginfo-box content='See [:Category:Visualization](Category_Visualization) for pages about scientific visualization.' %} {% include wikipedia title='Scientific visualization' text='Scientific visualization'%} is a set of techniques for graphically illustrating scientific data, enabling scientists to better understand, illustrate, and glean insight from their data.

 Getting Started with Simple Visualization Options in ImageJ
 -----------------------------------------------------------